Low Vision Magnifiers

 CCTV or video magnifiers provide low vision support for a full range of visual needs.These devices are powered and use cameras to enlarge what you are looking at.

 Video magnifiers use a stand-mounted or handheld camera to project a magnified image onto a video monitor, a TV screen, or a computer monitor.
 Cameras with zoom functions provide variable magnification.

 In many of these systems, magnification level and focus can be adjusted after choosing a comfortable and functional working distance between the camera and the viewing material.

 More sophisticated systems have an auto-focus camera, while other video magnifiers use cameras that have a fixed focus and cannot alter magnification.

 How We Can Help

-At Low Vision Of Colorado, we help patients with low vision to live full and independent lives, despite having vision loss.
+At Low Vision Of Nebraska, we help patients with low vision to live full and independent lives, despite having vision loss.